Offshoring: Other advantages

+skilled developers.
+The nearshoring of call centers, shared services centers, and business process outsourcing (BPO) rose as offshore outsourcing was seen to be relatively less valuable.
+More recently, companies have explored nearshoring as a risk mitigation strategy for operational and supply chain weaknesses uncovered during the COVID-19 global pandemic crisis, when offshore BPOs experienced sudden closures and disruptive quarantine restrictions which hampered their ability to conduct day-to-day business operations.

+The complexities of offshoring stem from language and cultural differences, travel distances, workday/time zone mismatches, and greater effort for needed for establishing trust and long-term relationships.
+Many nearshore providers attempted to circumvent communication and project management barriers by developing new ways to align organizations.
+As a result, concepts such as remote insourcing were created to give clients more control in managing their own projects.
+Nearshoring still has not overcome all barriers, but proximity allows more flexibility to align organizations.

 Production offshoring

 Production offshoring, also known as physical restructuring, of established products involves relocation of physical manufacturing processes overseas, usually to a lower-cost destination or one with fewer regulatory restrictions.

 Physical restructuring arrived when the North American Free Trade Agreement (NAFTA) made it easier for manufacturers to shift production facilities from the US to Mexico.

 This trend later shifted to China, which offered cheap prices through very low wage rates, few workers' rights laws, a fixed currency pegged to the US dollar, (currently fixed to a basket of economies) cheap loans, cheap land, and factories for new companies, few environmental regulations, and huge economies of scale based on cities with populations over a million workers dedicated to producing a single kind of product.
 However, many companies are reluctant to move high value-added production of leading-edge products to China because of lax enforcement of intellectual property laws.

+Since 2018, labor-intensive sectors such as footwear and textiles were often the earliest to relocate part of their output from China to established hubs (notably Vietnam), while capital-intensive industries like electronics and automotive tended to move more slowly and in stages as local supplier ecosystems were developed.
+Across destinations, firms combined moves to existing plants (for speed) with greenfield investments (for longer-term transformation), with Vietnam, India, Mexico, Thailand and Taiwan among the principal recipients of capacity.
+Entry strategies also differed: when entering a country for the first time, companies more frequently chose direct (in-house) manufacturing, whereas relocations to countries with existing relationships more often used contract manufacturing to retain flexibility.

 IT-enabled services offshoring

-Growth of offshoring of IT-enabled services, both to subsidiaries and to outside companies (offshore outsourcing) is linked to the availability of large amounts of reliable and affordable communication infrastructure following the telecommunication and Internet expansion of the late 1990s.
+Growth of offshoring has been linked to the availability of reliable and affordable communication infrastructure following the telecommunication and internet expansion of the late 1990s.

-Much of the job movement, however, was to outside companies - offshore outsourcing.
+Much of the job movement was to outside companies, offshore outsourcing.